PrinceWang2018/LACE-seq2/Readme.md

      --genomeDir /path/to/your/STAR_index_hg38 \
      --genomeFastaFiles refs/hg38/hg38.fa \
      --sjdbGTFfile refs/hg38/hg38.knownGene.gtf \
-     --sjdbOverhang 100
+     --sjdbOverhang 149
 ```

-You can also directly download or use pre-build STAR index compatible with STAR (v2.7.3a).
+You can also directly download or use pre-build STAR index compatible with STAR (corresponding version).

 ### 3. Build  bowtie2 index of rRNA